Hobbies and interests

 WinnerBio

 For a long time, I thought my future would revolve around Division I baseball.
-I trained like it was guaranteed—early mornings, long weekends, and no shortcuts.
+I trained like it was guaranteed, a lot of early mornings, long weekends, and no shortcuts.
 But when that dream didn’t pan out, I had to take a hard look at who I was outside of that goal.
 That moment taught me to pivot and keep moving without losing my drive.

-Now, I’m headed to John Carroll University to study business, play college baseball, and grow as both a student and an entrepreneur.
+Now, I am attending John Carroll University to study business, play varsity baseball, and grow as both a student and an entrepreneur.
 I co-own a Shoreline Shine Mobile Detailing business, which started as a summer hustle and became a whole operation with employees, loyal customers, and even our own line of merch.
 I’ve learned how to lead, take risks, and handle setbacks, lessons you can’t get in a classroom.

 In five years, I see myself using my degree to keep scaling my business or working in finance.
 But no matter what, I want to stay involved in my community.
 Whether that means creating jobs, coaching young athletes, or just showing up for others, I believe success means nothing if you don’t bring people with you.